Our Pick for Best Univibe Pedal in 2020

 When it comes to durability, the Depths is a compact, well-built unit with sturdy metal casing.
 It’s fully analog and can be powered by either a 9V adapter or a 9V battery.
 There’s a true bypass so that it won’t muddy your signal at all, and a status LED so you can track the speed of your sweep when you’re on a darkened stage.

-It’s quite expensive, so it will suit the professional performer who wants to get their hands on something special that they are happy to spend a bit of time getting to grips with.
-It will be less suited to musicians on a budget.
+The bad part is it’s quite expensive, so it will suit the professional performer who wants to get their hands on something special that they are happy to spend a bit of time getting to grips with.
+It will be less suited to musicians on a budget or with no previous experience using a univibe.

 - Two additional knobs for ‘voice’ and ‘throb,’ so you can do a bit more subtle tweaking than others on this list.

 - It comes in a sturdy metal case that has a tentacled sea monster design!

 - Includes true bypass, so it won’t interfere with your signal when it’s not in use.